 This document will go over best practices for guides with more than one language.
 We would recommend thinking about your timeline and starting your guide as soon as possible.

 Guidebook Builder supports building guides in any language, and the Guidebook app also automatically translates the app copy to create a localized experience for your users.

-If you are attempting to format your session times in military time (24-hour format), not to worry.
+If you are attempting to format your session times in 24-hour format, not to worry.
 While Builder may show your time in 12-hour format, the Guidebook app will display time in the format that matches your users’ hardware settings.
 That means if a user has their phone set to show time in 24-hour format, your guide will also show in 24-hour format.

 Supported Localized Languages

 The Guidebook app is currently localized for several widespread languages.
 Guidebook adjusts its language based on the language settings of users’ phones.
 If a user’s phone is set to the French language, the Guidebook app will adjust to show all non-guide content in French.
 Guidebook does not translate any data that you add to your guide.

 While you can build a guide in any language, the Guidebook app is localized only for the languages below:

 - Spanish (Latin America)